SDawson777/jars-cannabis-mobile-app/docs/CI_EAS_SECRETS.md

 1. ## Purpose

 - CI builds an Android APK with EAS and then (optionally) runs a Firebase Test Lab Robo smoke test.
-The CI workflow uses `eas build --profile apk` and expects an `apk` profile in `eas.json` (present in this repo).
+The CI workflow uses `eas build --profile android-preview` and expects an `android-preview` profile in `eas.json` (present in this repo).

 2. ## Required GitHub secrets (names used by the workflow)